anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-4-understanding-polymorphism.md

 ---

 Also known as static polymorphism, compile time polymorphism is a type of polymorphism determined when the code is being compiled.
-This type of polymorphism is achieved by using by using function overloading and operator overloading.
+This type of polymorphism is achieved by using function overloading and operator overloading.
 It tends to be much faster but less flexible than runtime polymorphism.

 ### Function Overloading